Homepage - KU Fire

 Kansas Fire & Rescue Training Institute

-“After 31 years serving the fire service, I am moving away from the specific domain of fire and emergency services training and more broadly into teaching, educating and credentialing public sector leaders and managers from several domains at the federal, state and local levels in Kansas and Missouri,” McCoy said.
-“Jennifer and I have worked closely together at the strategic level of organizational leadership over the past two years, advancing public safety training infrastructure in the state of Kansas.
+In his farewell statement, Kelly McCoy expressed his confidence in Jennifer’s abilities, saying, “Jennifer and I have worked closely together at the strategic level of organizational leadership over the past two years, advancing public safety training infrastructure in the state of Kansas.
 Jennifer is an experienced and creative leader, able to meaningfully collaborate with others and lead change.
 I am confident Jennifer will be highly successful.”

-Johnson started with KFRTI in January 2020.
-For her first two years of service, Johnson was the certification program manager responsible for KFRTI’s certification program and its unit International Fire Service Accreditation Congress and ProBoard Accreditation.
-In January 2022, Johnson obtained the assistant director position with KFRTI where she managed accreditation and credentialing, course registrations and reconciliations, grant management and all other fiscal activities for KFRTI.
+Jennifer Johnson’s outstanding contributions to KFRTI include her work as the certification program manager, where she managed KFRTI’s certification program and its unit International Fire Service Accreditation Congress and ProBoard Accreditation.
+Her role as assistant director involved overseeing accreditation and credentialing, course registrations and reconciliations, grant management, and all other fiscal activities for KFRTI.